 “The Benefits of a Professional Critique”

 One of the best ways to get ahead with publishing your writing is to attend conferences.
 It’s all about hobnobbing with editors, agents, and other writers.
 Networking, that’s what I’m talking about.
-And part of the conference is signing up for a professional critique.
-My article addresses how to prepare for that fast ten minutes.
+A very beneficial part of the conference is signing up for a professional critique.
+My article addresses how to prepare for that fast ten minutes

 September 2009 : “Sophomore Boys and Poetry”

 As an English teacher one of my goals is have my students walk out of my classroom liking English.
 I tend to be unconventional in my approaches to enlivening my lesson plans.
-Poetry usually produces groans from my sophomores, particularly the guys.
+I know I have challenges.
+Poetry often produces groans from my sophomores, particularly the guys.
 I set out to shift their paradigm concerning poetry and my article “Sophomore Boys and Poetry” regales the time I spent second quarter focusing on meter, alliteration, and imagery.
 NOTE: my suggested first title “Naked Pink Ponies and Boys” didn’t go over with the editors.
-Granted it did sound a little racy; however, the title did have relevance to the article’s content.
+Granted, it did sound a little racy; however, the title did have relevance to the article’s content.
 Hmmm, maybe I will just have save it as my book title when I get around to writing about that book about teaching teens poetry in the classroom.

 “Writer Teacher” (One of several articles written for the SCBWI Bulletin over the years)